intentee/paddler.intentee.com/content/docs/starting-out/generating-tokens-and-embeddings/index.md

 ## Generating embeddings using "Generate embedding batch"

 Paddler also comes with an endpoint to generate embeddings, documented [here](@/api/inference-service/generate-embedding-batch.md).

+To test it, we need first to ensure we have embeddings enabled (see: [How to enable embeddings](@/docs/internals/how-to-enable-embeddings/index.md) for more information).

 Our example payload can be something like this: